Crawford Hydrology Lab Personnel

 Before joining the Crawford team, she worked for private research institutes and the National Park Service on water quality, hydrology, ecosystem restoration, and public health research projects.
 She is a Registered Sanitarian with the Department of Public Health for the State of Kentucky and is a certified onsite wastewater disposal inspector.
 Ms. Bledsoe received her B.A. in Environmental Science from Tusculum College and completed a Master of Science in Geoscience at Western Kentucky University in Fall 2015.
 Her thesis work was a collaborative effort with the United States Army Corps of Engineers to investigate groundwater flow in the vicinity of Patoka Dam in Indiana to support dam safety risk assessment.

-Ms. Turner serves as the assistant research hydrologist for the Crawford Hydrology Laboratory.
-Her responsibilities include sample processing and analysis, data interpretation, QA/QC, report generation, and field work.
+Ms. Turner serves as a Research Hydrologist for the Crawford Hydrology Laboratory.
+Her responsibilities include sample processing and analysis, data interpretation, quality control/quality assurance, report generation, and field work.
 Ms. Turner earned a B.S. in Professional Biology from the University of North Alabama in 2015 and a M.S. in Geoscience at Western Kentucky University in 2017.
 During her time as a graduate student, Ms. Turner served as a research assistant in the Crawford Hydrology Laboratory.
-Her experience with CHL includes investigations of groundwater to delineate basins, inform landfill expansion, building, and development in karst environments, and identification of flow paths for contaminants entering the groundwater system from various industrial processes.
+Her experience with CHL includes investigations of groundwater to delineate basins, inform landfill expansion, building and development in karst environments, and identification of flow paths for contaminants entering the groundwater system from various industrial processes.

 Affiliate Senior Hydrogeologists: